railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 OpenERP integrates a complete document management system that not only carries out the functions of a standard DMS, but also integrates with all of its system-generated documents such as Invoices and Quotations.
 Moreover, it it keeps all of this synchronized.
+You can define your own directory structure and tell OpenERP to automatically store documents such as Invoices in the DMS.

+OpenERP provides an FTP Interface for the Document Management System.
+You will not only be able to access documents from OpenERP, but you can also use a regular file system with the FTP client.
+FTP is just a way of getting access to files without needing to use an OpenERP client, to allow you to access files from anywhere.
+You can also add documents to be stored in OpenERP directly through the FTP system in the corresponding OpenERP directory.
+These documents will automatically be accessible from the form concerned in OpenERP.

 Be Mobile
 ---------

-OpenERP provides a support FTP Interface with document management system.
-Through this you would not only be able to access documents through OpenERP but you would also be able to connect with them through the file system using the FTP client.
-FTP is just a way of getting access to files without needing to use an OpenERP client, thus also letting you access files from anywhere.

-This system is also well-integrated with e-mail clients such as Thunderbird and Outlook.
+The Knowledge system is also well-integrated with e-mail clients such as Thunderbird and Outlook.
+It also allows you to sync your calendars (CalDAV).

 .. index::
    single: Dashboards